Terry Carr: Professional work

 Carr taught at the Clarion Workshop at Michigan State University in 1978, where his students included Richard Kadrey and Pat Murphy.

 Personal life

 Carr married a fellow science fiction fan, Miriam Dyches, in 1959.
 They were divorced in 1961.
-Later that year, Carr married Carol Stuart.
+Later that year, Carr married Carol Newmark.
 He remained married to her until his death.
 Under her married name of Carol Carr, his widow has also sold science fiction: "You Think You've Got Troubles" (1969), "Inside" (1970), "Some Are Born Cats" (1973, with Terry Carr), "Wally a Deux" (1973), and "Tooth Fairy" (1984).

 Death

 On April 7, 1987, Carr died of congestive heart failure.
 A memorial gathering of the science fiction community was held in Tilden Park in Berkeley, California, on May 30.
 An original anthology of science fiction, Terry's Universe, was published the following year; all proceeds went to his widow.
 His papers and his large collection of fanzines (71 linear feet and almost 2000 titles) have become part of the Eaton collection of Science Fiction at the University of California, Riverside.